gguillau/Data-Science-Portfolio/README.md

     * [Telecom Prepaid Plan Analysis](https://github.com/giova22i/Prepaid-Plan-Analysis): Preliminary analysis of the plans based on a relatively small client selection.
 Analyze clients' behavior and determine which prepaid plan brings in more revenue.
 Conduct statistical hypothesis testing on profit from different plan users and different regions.
     * [Vehicle Price Analysis](https://github.com/giova22i/Practicum-EDA): Analysis on what factors affect the price of a vehicle to be listed on a car sales website.

-*Tools: Pandas, Seaborn and Matplotlib, ScriPy*
+*Tools: Pandas, Seaborn and Matplotlib, SciPy*

-* Data Collection and Storage (SQL)
+* Data Collection and Storage (Python and PostgreSQL)
     * [Taxi Ride Analysis](https://github.com/giova22i/SQL-Project): Data Analysis on Chicago taxicab rides and weather reports to advise hypothetical ride-sharing company Zuber.
 Study a database, analyze data from competitors, and test hypothesis about the impact of weather on ride frequency.

-*Tools: Pandas, PostgreSQL, scipy.stats,numpy*
+*Tools: Beautiful Soup, Requests, Pandas, PostgreSQL, SciPy.stats,NumPy*